-Services typically offered by youth assistance groups include improving communication between parents and their children, understanding child development, and enhancing parenting skills.
+To list, services typically offered by youth assistance groups include improving communication between parents and their children, understanding child development, and enhancing parenting skills.
 The referral services from a licensed social worker can help you figure out what program is best for your family.

-These services can be beneficial to solo-parent widows who need a little extra help and support for kids with grief or non-grief related issues.
+Additionally, these services can be beneficial to solo-parent widows who need a little extra help and support for kids with grief or non-grief related issues.
 Youth Assistant Programs offer many options for helping parents deal with children’s not-so-good behavior like substance abuse, truancy, or incorrigibility.

-Reach out to your school district or specific county government office to learn more about youth assistance programs in your area.
+Specifically, reach out to your school district or specific county government office to learn more about youth assistance programs in your area.

 Other places to consider finding grief support options would be:

-I’m sure your local funeral home has a wealth of information at the ready for you regarding grief resources.
+Undoubtedly, I’m sure your local funeral home has a wealth of information at the ready for you regarding grief resources.
 I mean, they’re in the death business.
 They are a good source of information.

-Search “grief support” or “widows” or whatever term you’re interested in finding and you’ll see what meetups are available in your area.
+Specifically, try searching “grief support” or “widows” or whatever term you’re interested in finding and you’ll see what meetups are available in your area.

-Keep in mind, grief support doesn’t have to be people sitting around a table talking.
+To clarify, grief support doesn’t have to be people sitting around a table talking.
 You might find a grief support group that takes hikes.
 Or likes to golf.
 Realistically, if you can’t find what you’re looking for you can always start your own meetup.